Ultimate Washington Real Estate Investing Guide for 2026

 Housing

-In Washington, the median home value is , at the same time the median in the state is , and the United States’ median market worth is .
+In Washington, the median home value is , while the median in the state is , and the nation’s median market worth is .

-What concerns the rental industry, Washington has a median gross rent of .
-The same indicator throughout the state is , with a countrywide gross median of .
+Looking at the rental business, Washington shows a median gross rent of .
+The state’s median is , and the median gross rent throughout the country is .

-of rental properties in Washington are occupied.
-The state’s tenant occupancy rate is .
-The comparable rate in the nation generally is .
+The rental housing occupancy rate in Washington is .
+The entire state’s tenant occupancy rate is .
+The US occupancy rate for rental housing is .

-The combined occupied rate for homes and apartments in Washington is , at the same time the unoccupied rate for these units is .
+The rate of occupied homes and apartments in Washington is , and the rate of unoccupied houses and apartment buildings is .

 Housing Quick Stats